curious-containers/curious-containers.github.io/_docs/2020-red-format.md

   some_dir: ...
 ```

-If you want to use files or directories as input for an experiment in a RED file, you have to use so-called RED connectors.
-RED connectors for [input-files](/docs/red-connectors-input-files) and [input-directories](/docs/red-connectors-input-directories) exist, supporting a variety of protocols.
-If the available connectors do not suit you, you can implement your own in Python and easily integrate them with the [CC plugin API for connectors](/docs/developing-custom-connectors).
+To make files and directories available as input for an experiment, you have to use RED connectors, that support a variety of protocols like [SSH](/docs/red-connector-ssh), [HTTP](/docs/red-connector-http).
+If the available connectors do not suit you, you can implement your own following the [RED Connector CLI 1](/docs/red-connector-cli-1) specification.

-Input-connectors are executed before the actual program to download files and directories to the container file-system.
+Input files are downloaded automatically into a running container.
 The download paths are provided to the programm command as CLI arguments (see section [cli](#cli)).

-A connector provides a commandline interface.
-The location of the connector executable should be included in the `PATH` evironment variable.
-The name of the executable is referenced via the `command` keyword.
+The `command` keyword refers to name of the connector executable that is made available to system via the `PATH` environment variable.
 The information provided under `access` depends on the connector.
-Refer to the [documentation](/docs/red-connectors-input-files) of a specific connector for more information on how to specify `access` data correctly.
+Refer to the documentation of a specific connector for more information on how to specify `access` data correctly.

-You can now specify a connector which fetches this file via HTTP.
+The following example uses the HTTP connector to download a single input file.

 ```yml
 inputs: